spleenteo/pantry/README.md

 * Clone it wherever you want in your computer
 * Set ``` local_folder: [to-your-git-folder]``` in your ```pantry_config.yml```file
 * Set ``` use_git: true``` in your ```pantry_config.yml```file
 * Run the script and enjoy.
-Pantry checks the diff in the folder, adds new files, creates the commit and push the stuff.
+Pantry checks the diff in the folder, adds new or updated files, creates the commit and push the stuff.

-## The paraoid way
+## The paranoid way

 Use GIT, clone your private repo in a dropbox folder and set in it in the local_folder config variable.
 You'll have a double backup.